forbesaw/for-data-science/sql/README.md

 ### Aliasing & naming
 - To name an expression or subquery use AS
 - To name a table do NOT use AS
 - Table alias may be short, but should suggest the original table; avoid single letter names if they are ambiguous or unclear.
-E.g., mongodb.users u :EMOJICODE: vs mongodb.users t1 :EMOJICODE:
+E.g., mongodb.users u :+1: vs mongodb.users t1 :-1:
 - Reference source table if there is more than one source
 - Prefix notation whenever possible